sergey-shandar/public/notes/economy/justice.md

 # Economic Justice in the Digital Age

 We have a lot of computational power, but we still use archaic, unfair taxation systems that destroy economies, lives, and societies.
 Current systems look more like a casino than a positive-sum game.
 No matter what you do, your economic state depends a lot on chance.
+And the problem can get much, much worse with AI.
 Here, I formulated principles that should fix some of the problems.
 These principles are obvious and relatively easy to implement in our digital epoch.

 ## The first principle: more earnings means more receiving